onefreewalk/portfolio/README.md

 # Portfolio Site for Don Eddy ( doneddy.dev)

-This site is built with vue.js, and built with Gridsome and of course CSS & HMTL.
-All images are copyright the author and so is
+This site is coded in Javascript, with vue.js, and built with Gridsome and of course CSS & HMTL.
+Design via Photoshop.
+All art is copyright Don Eddy Jr.

 ## Deployment